 - Do not use it in standing water.

 - Do not use on the base paths until the last minute, if at all.

 Using Field Dirt

 We never want to use the field agg piled up near the cart path between Fields 1 and 5 as a solution to rain and wet situations.
 It’s use should be limited to making repairs to fields.
 However, we are asking you leave such repairs to the OYO Board.
-If you have a repair you believe is needed on your diamond, please notify the OYO President, Executive Vice President (baseball), Vice President of Softball, or 1st Vice President (grounds).
+If you have a repair you believe is needed on your diamond, please email the OYO Grounds and Facilities Manager, OYO President and/or Vice President, Game Day Operations.
 These repairs typically require a couple days and definitely need some dry weather.

 Removing Water from Playing Surface